 The property was occupied, fully furnished and all floors were covered.
-Access to the roof space was severely restricted by the presence of stored items and no access was available to any sub floor areas.
+In addition, cupboards and the roof space were filled with stored items.

 Floors have varying styles of covering.
 It was not possible to inspect areas of flooring beneath the baths, shower cubicles, WCs or similar water using appliances and accordingly no comment can be made on the condition of enclosed flooring.